Healey Mills Marshalling Yard

-Healey Mills Marshalling Yard was a railway marshalling yard located in the village of Healey, south west of Ossett in West Yorkshire, England.
+Healey Mills Marshalling Yard is a railway marshalling yard located in the village of Healey, south west of Ossett in West Yorkshire, England.
 The yard was opened in 1963 and replaced several smaller yards in the area.
 It was part of the British Transport Commission's Modernisation plan, and so was equipped with a hump to enable the efficient shunting and re-ordering of goods wagons.
 The yard lost its main reason for existence through the 1970s and 1980s when more trains on the British Rail system became block trains where their wagons required less, or more commonly, no shunting.

 Facilities at the site were progressively run down until it closed completely in 2012.
+Six sidings were reopened in 2025.

 History

 Construction on the yard started in 1959 and was completed four years later.
 Permission was sought from the National Coal Board to build the yard as it was built upon a profitable coal seam.
 The last coal was worked out in 1961 and stabilisation works were undertaken to enable the yard to be constructed.
 It was officially opened to traffic on 23 July 1963 by Lord Robens, who was chairman of the National Coal Board at the time.
 The yard had been conceived in the mid-1950s as part of the British Transport Commission's Modernisation Plan, which sought to rejuvenate the railways.
 Healey Mills was one of many hump yards being built, for whose traffic was planned in the 1950s, but by the time they were commissioned, lorries and fast motorways were eating into their ability to operate cost-effectively.
 Well into the 1970s, the traffic at Healey Mills was in excess of the 4,000 wagons per week that it was designed for; in one study week in 1966, over 16,500 wagons were sorted in the yard.
-Its location on an east/west axis meant that it was ideally positioned for the coal trains destined for either Lancashire, or the east coast ports of Hull, Immingham and Goole.
+Its location on an east–west axis meant that it was ideally positioned for the coal trains destined for either Lancashire, or the east coast ports of Hull, Immingham and Goole.

 The new yard cost £3.75 million in 1963 (equivalent to £55 million in 2013), covered over 140 acre and stretched for 1.5 mi alongside the railway and the River Calder.
 During construction, the site was flooded by the River Calder.
 In case of a re-occurrence of flooding, the control tower was built at 40 ft above rail level.
 The yard was placed in the Healey Mills area near Ossett, and was located between the running lines of the existing Calder Valley railway.
 This involved the engineers having to widen the running lines in a bow formation and diverting the course of the River Calder.
-Four new bridges were built across the Calder and the relocation of the Osset Sewage Works was necessary before the main construction could start.
+Four new bridges were built across the Calder and the relocation of the Ossett Sewage Works was necessary before the main construction could start.